Karel San Juan: As a professional

-San Juan entered the Society of Jesus in May 1998 and was ordained to the priesthood in April 2010.
-He became a consultant and facilitator of the Ateneo de Manila University Office for Mission, Identity, and Organizational Development from 2000 – 2004.
-He also became program officer for the Center for Ignatian Spirituality (CIS-Philippines), and Simbahang Lingkod ng Bayan (SLB) from 2000 – 2002.
-He served as a Treasurer of the UGAT Foundation.
+From 2000 to 2004, San Juan was a consultant and facilitator of the Ateneo de Manila University Office for Mission, Identity, and Organizational Development.
+He also became program officer for the Center for Ignatian Spirituality (CIS-Philippines), and Simbahang Lingkod ng Bayan (SLB) from 2000 to 2002, and he also served as Treasurer of the UGAT Foundation.
 He became executive director for the Emmaus Center for Psycho-Spiritual Formation in June 2007.
-Also in 2007, he earned his Doctorate in Leadership Studies at Gonzaga University.